cicwi/PyCorrectedEmissionCT/README.md

 It contains the code used for the following paper, which also provides a mathematical description of the concepts and algorithms used here:

-* N. Viganò and V. A. Solé, “Physically corrected forward operators for induced emission tomography: a simulation study,” Meas.
+* N. Viganò and V. A. Solé, "Physically corrected forward operators for induced emission tomography: a simulation study," Meas.
 Sci.
 Technol., no.
 Advanced X-Ray Tomography, pp. 1–26, Nov.
 2017.

 Other useful information: